Jumanji (film): Home media

-Jumanji was released on VHS on May 14, 1996, and on DVD on April 29, 1997.
+Jumanji was released on VHS on May 14, 1996, and on DVD on April 29, 1997, by Columbia TriStar Home Video.
+It proved successful in the home video market, and ended up as the 7th best-selling video in the United States for 1996.
 In 2000, the film was re-released on DVD in a "Collector's Series Edition".
 In the United Kingdom, the film was released on DVD as a special edition bundled with the Jumanji board game.
-The film was released on Blu-ray on June 28, 2011, and re-released in a "20th Anniversary Edition" on September 14, 2015.
+The film was released on Blu-ray on June 28, 2011, and was also re-released in a "20th Anniversary Edition" on September 14, 2015, by Sony Pictures Home Entertainment.
 A restored version was released on December 5, 2017, on Blu-ray and 4K UHD, to coincide with the premiere of the sequel, Jumanji: Welcome to the Jungle.

 Reception

 Box office

 Jumanji did well at the box office, opening at number 1 and overtaking Toy Story, earning approximately $11 million in its first weekend.
-The film collected approximately $100.5 million in the United States and Canada, and an additional $162.3 million overseas, bringing the worldwide gross to $262.8 million.
+The film collected approximately $101 million in the United States and Canada, and an additional $162 million overseas, bringing the worldwide gross to $263 million.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on a scale of A+ to F.